stenzek/duckstation/README.md

  - Upscaling and true colour (24-bit) in hardware renderers
  - "Fast boot" for skipping BIOS splash/intro
  - Save state support
- - Windows and Linux support - macOS may work, but not supported by author
+ - Windows and Linux support - macOS may work, but not actively maintained
+ - Currently only .bin/.cue disc image formats are supported.
+Additional formats are planned
+ - Direct booting of homebrew executables

+## System Requirements
+ - A CPU faster than a potato.
+ - For the hardware renderers, a GPU capable of OpenGL 3.0/OpenGL ES 3.0/Direct3D 11 Feature Level 10.0 and above.
+So, basically anything made in the last 10 years or so.
+ - SDL-compatible game controller (e.g. XB360/XBOne)

 ## Building
 Clone the respository with submodules (`git clone --recursive` or `git clone` and `git submodule update --init`).